-- (a) a First or Second Class Honours (2:1) Degree, or equivalent award, in Early Modern Studies or a related subject, and/or, - (b) appropriate research or professional experience, which can be verified by evidence of achievement.
-This might include, for example, research related experience in a government organisation, NGO, charitable trust, literary or historical society, heritage organisation, specialist library or museum.
+(a) a First or Second Class Honours (2:1) Degree, or equivalent award, in History or a related subject, and/or,

+(b) appropriate research or professional experience, which can be verified by evidence of achievement.
+This includes, for example, research related experience in a government organisation, NGO, charitable trust, historical society, or heritage organisation.